fonoster/routr/SPECS.md

 └─────────────────────────────┘
 ```

 The SIP Server "Routr" has three main components and one cooperating service.
-The first component, the EdgePort, is responsible for accepting SIP Messages parsing them into protobuf, and sending them to the Message Dispatcher.
-After a SIP Message is processed, the EdgePort will forward the SIP Message to the nexthop.
+The first component, the EdgePort, is responsible for accepting SIP Messages, parsing them into protobuf, and sending them to the Message Dispatcher.
+After a SIP Message is processed, the EdgePort will forward the SIP Message to the next hop.

 The job of *Message Dispatcher* is to accept SIP Messages encapsulated as protobuf from the EdgePort, and routing the SIP Message to and from the Message Processor.

-*Message Processor(s)* is responsible for the authentication, validation, and processing of SIP Messages, as well as updating the SIP Messages so that they can reach their destination.
+*Message Processor(s)* is responsible for the authentication, validation, and processing of SIP Messages.
+They are also in charge of updating the SIP Messages to reach their destination.

-*Middleware(s)* are optional components that cooperate to bring plugable behaviors to the service.
-A middleware maybe configured to modify request (e.g RTPEngine Middleware) or read a request for observability reasons.
+*Middleware(s)* are optional components that cooperate to bring pluggable behaviors to the service.
+Middlewares may be configured to modify requests (e.g., RTPEngine Middleware) or read them for observability.

 ### EdgePort